softwareconstruction240/softwareconstruction/instruction/concurrency/concurrency.md

 The pattern of concurrent execution of tasks is a foundational principle in computer science that enables increased throughput.

+## Concurrency at the System Level

+A computer enables concurrency by having multiple processing units (CPUs).
+Each CPU can only process one task at a time.
+When your computer runs, it has hundreds of tasks that it needs to execute.
+This includes each program you start, sending and receiving network communication, receiving input from your keyboard, rendering to your display, and storing information.
+The computer's operating system controls which task runs on a CPU.
+By constantly switching the currently running task, the CPU gives the appearance that everything is running at the same time.
+If you have multiple CPUs then the tasks are actually running concurrently.
+However no system has enough CPUs for every task to run concurrently, and so the operating system spends much of its time scheduling and swapping the currently running tasks.

 ## Concurrency Complexities

 Implementing concurrency doesn't come for free.
-It is more complex to hire and manage multiple workers, and if the workers cannot execute as a team you may lose all of the benefits that concurrency provides and end up with a shop that is less efficient than a shop with a single worker.
+If an operating system only executed a single task at a time, it would be more simple than an operating system that can execute on multiple processors.
+In our pizza shop example, it is more complex to hire and manage multiple workers than to have a single worker.
+Likewise, if the workers cannot execute as a team, then you may lose all of the benefits that concurrency provides and end up with a shop that is less efficient than a shop with a single worker.
 These complexities can include operational overhead, resource synchronization, starvation, and deadlock.
-Let's look at each one individually.
+Let's look at each one of these complexities individually.

 ### Overhead

 With our pizza example, we can keep adding workers in an attempt to increase **throughput**, but at some point the shop will be too small to allow the workers to efficiently move around.
 When that happens, adding more workers just increase the **overhead** of each worker having to walk around each other.
 This will decrease the productivity of each worker and cause pizzas to be created at a slower rate.
-If we continue to add workers, then eventually none of them will be able to move and no pizzas will be created.
+If we continue adding workers, then eventually none of them will be able to move and no pizzas will be created.

+In computer systems, overhead is determined by how expensive it is to create and manage tasks.
+If the CPU spends all of its time creating, deleting, and switching between tasks it will get nothing done.

 ### Resource synchronization

-You can also run into trouble when the workers need to **synchronize** their work on resources that cannot be shared concurrently, such as the pizza oven or cash register.
-Imagine what would happen if two workers tried to take and order at the same time using the same cash register.
-You might end up with one customer paying for another customer's pizza, or both customers getting their pizzas for free.
+You can also run into trouble when the workers need to **synchronize** their work on resources that cannot be shared concurrently.
+In our pizza shop there is only one cash register.
+Imagine what would happen if two workers tried to take an order at the same time using the single cash register.
+This might result in one customer paying for another customer's pizza, or both customers getting their pizzas for free.

+In a computer system, memory is a resource that is shared by all tasks.
+If multiple tasks try to write to memory at the same time they will overwrite each other or create duplicate entries.

 ### Starvation

-There is also the problem of one worker monopolizing a resource.
-For example, if a worker starts taking an order on the cash register, but then decides to go on break before completing the order.
+Next we consider when one worker monopolizing a resource.
+For example, If a worker starts taking an order on the cash register, but then decides to go on break before completing the order.
 Now, no other worker can take any orders.
 The result is no more pizzas and everyone is unhappy.
 When workers cannot operate because a necessary resource is not available it is called resource **starvation**.

+Most computers only have one network card.
+If one task monopolizes the use of the network then no other task can send or receive data.

 ### Deadlock

 In the pizza shop you need to have the paddle to pull a pizza out of the oven and create a pizza box to put it in.
 If one worker is holding the box maker while a different worker is holding the oven paddle, neither one can actually complete the pizza making process.
 When two workers each hold a resource that the other worker needs to get a job done, you end up with **deadlock** in your system.
 One of the workers must temporarily release the resource so that the work can move forward.

+If we look back to our computer example, we have two resources, memory and the network.
+When two processes want to read from memory and write to the network, the operating system must make sure that they are sharing nicely.
+If one process grabs the network, and the other process grabs the access to the memory, neither one will be able to complete their tasks.
+The operating system must step in and require one of them to release their resources.

+### Parallelism vs Concurrency

+When you have multiple tasks and a single CPU, the operating system will swap which task is executing so the each task gets a change to run.
+This allows the tasks to run in parallel.
+If you have multiple CPUs then the operating system can actually run the tasks at the same time, or concurrently.
+If tasks are not actually running concurrently then you don't need to worry about starvation or deadlock because nothing actually runs at the same time.
+However, you must still consider the overhead involved with swapping tasks.

 ## Concurrent Programming in Java

+Now that we have an idea of what concurrency is and what some of the complexities are, let's turn our attention to how we can take advantage of concurrently in our Java programs.
+First let's look at how you can create and execute multiple tasks.

-The primary mechanisms that makes concurrent programming work in Java are Processes and Threads.
+The primary mechanisms that enables concurrent programming in Java are Processes and Threads.
 A process is created when you run the Java Virtual Machine and point it at a class that has a `main` function.
 Once the main process has started it can span other processes using the [ProcessBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/ProcessBuilder.html) object.
-Each process runs as a separate application that can communicate with other processes using the main function arguments, standard input, standard output, or inter process communication.
+Each process runs as a separate application that can coordinate with other processes using the main function's arguments, standard input, standard output, or inter-process communication.

-A Thread is a light weight process that runs under the context a parent process.
-This means that threads can share memory, variables or parameters, in order to communicate with each other.
+Each process has a main thread of execution, and can create additional threads to process concurrent tasks.
+A Thread is a form of light weight process that runs under the context a parent process.
+Threads in the same process can share memory, as variables or parameters, in order to communicate with each other.

 You create a Java thread by extending the [Thread](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) abstract class and providing a `run` method.
 You then allocate a new object from your class and call the `start` method.
 This will create a branch in the execution of your code.
 One branch will start executing your `run` method and the other branch with start executing the code listed after the `start` call.

+Each process and thread is assigned a unique identifier by the operating system.
+The ID is used to control which thread is currently executing and what resources it owns.

-## Thread Example
+### Thread Example

-The following program demonstrates creating two thread that print out the thread's ID multiple times.
+The following program demonstrates creating two threads that print out the thread's ID multiple times.
+The `CountingThread` class and extends the `Thread` abstract class by implementing our simple counter in the `run` method.
+We then allocate two new instances of `CountingThread` and call the `start` method to begin their execution.

+Note that as this program runs, we actually have three threads.
+Our main process thread, and two counting threads.
+If your computer has three processors, then each of the threads run concurrently.

 ```java
 public class ThreadExample {